talsvorai/choose-a-song/README.md

 ## **Steps to set up the application and run it:**

 #### **Create the source code**
-1. Create the code in a structure that allows compilation and testing via Maven .
+1. Create the code in a structure that allows compilation and testing via Maven.
 2. Create a Github repository and upload the source code onto it.
 3. Try running the application locally (using port 8080) and check if the application runs in your browser.

 #### **Create the pipeline**
 1. Install Java and Docker on an EC2 instance and run a Jenkins image on it.
 Make it the master node.
 2. Install Java and Docker on an EC2 instance and make it the agent node.
-3. Create a Jenkinsfile that configures the steps for the CI/CD pipeline.
-4. Install the default plugins and add Maven Integration and Slack Notification Plugin.

-*Make sure to configure GitHub, the agent node and the inbound traffic in aws.*

-#### **Create the pipeline**
-1. Install Java and Docker on an EC2 instance and run a Jenkins image on it.
-Make it the master node.
-2. Install Java and Docker on an EC2 instance and make it the agent node.
 3. Create a Pipeline job in jenkins
 4. Create a Jenkinsfile that configures the steps for the CI/CD pipeline.
-4. Install the default plugins and add GitHub plugin, Maven Integration and Slack Notification Plugin.
+5. Install the default plugins and add GitHub plugin, Maven Integration and Slack Notification Plugin.

 *Make sure to configure GitHub, the agent node and the inbound traffic in aws.*